zhinst/zhinst-toolkit/examples/active_qubit_reset.md

 run_active_reset()

+print("QA Result logger output") shfqa.qachannels[QA_CHANNEL].readout.result.acquired.wait_for_state_change(NUM_READOUTS)
+print(shfqa.qachannels[QA_CHANNEL].readout.result.data[INT_UNIT].wave())
+print()

+print("RTlogger output")
 rtlogger_helpers.print_rtlogger_data(
     session, shfsg.sgchannels[SG_CHANNEL].awg, compensate_start_trigger=True
 )
 ```

 On the first column we see the timestamp of the data received by the SHFSG from the PQSC.
 The two lines with timestamp equal to 0 correspond to trigger events, which reset the time count.
-The other two lines correspond to the readout result being forwarded by the PQSC to the SHFSG, and the column `register data` shows the value of the readout result (notice, as expected, that the readout data is 0 for the first readout and 1 for the second!).
+The other two lines correspond to the readout result being forwarded by the PQSC to the SHFSG, and the field `register` shows the value of the readout result (notice, as expected, that the readout data is 0 for the first readout and 1 for the second!).

 The idea now is to use such timestamp to instruct the SHFSG when to read the ZSync data and perform active qubit reset!